Flock (birds): Safety from predation

 Thick-knees are birds that are seen in large flocks during particular seasons in various regions of the world.
 During the nonbreeding season, Peruvian thick-knees in Chile are reported to have an average of 22.5 birds — a mixture of adults and youngsters — in their flocks.
 Young birds were observed learning anti-predator behaviour strategies from adults during this time.
 Researchers believe that the flocking behaviour may help to decrease a predator's success rate when attacking the flock, rather than increasing the ability of the flock to spot an approaching predator.

 By birds co-existing with one another in a flock, less time and energy is spent searching for predators.
 This mutual protection of one another within the flock is one of the benefits to living within a group.
 However, as flock numbers increase the more aggressive individuals within the flock become towards one another.
 This is one of the costs to living within a flock.
 It is often seen that flocks are dynamic and thus fluctuate in size depending on the needs of individuals in order the maximize benefits without incurring a large amount of costs.

-By living in a large flock, birds can to attack the predator with a stronger force compared to if the bird was on its own.
+By living in a large flock, birds can attack the predator with a stronger force compared to if the bird was on its own.
 Flocks of black-capped chickadees have shown the ability to produce a mobbing call when they visualize a possible predator.
 In response, the individual black-capped chickadees surround the predator and attack it in a mob-like fashion to force the predator to leave.
 This is known as mobbing.
 This mobbing behaviour is quickly learned by the juveniles within a flock meaning that these individuals will be better equipped as adults to ward off predators and respond rapidly when a predator is in sight.